 \paragraph{Vision-Language Pre-training.}

-The field of large vision-language models is advancing quickly, building upon remarkable progress in both computer vision and natural language processing.
+The field of large vision-language models is advancing quickly, building upon remarkable progress in both vision and natural language processing.
 A prevalent and highly effective strategy is to learn visual representations and language modeling independently, followed by joint pre-training of the vision-language model using high-quality multimodal data.

-Since the advent of CLIP~\citep{radford2021learning}, contrastive learning on large, noisy web datasets has become the dominant approach for acquiring powerful visual representations~\citep{chen2020simple}.
+Since the advent of CLIP~\citep{radford2021learning}, contrastive learning on large, noisy web datasets has become the dominant approach for acquiring powerful visual representations~\citep{chen2020simple,xu2024demystifyingclipdata}.
 This weakly supervised paradigm surpasses traditional supervised learning methods~\citep{kolesnikov2020big,steiner2021train}, primarily due to the large scale and high diversity of web data~\citep{jia2021scaling,yuan2021florence,pham2023combined,yu2022coca}.
 An alternative approach gaining traction involves learning visual features from web data using generative methods~\citep{tschannen2024image,wan2024locca}, which predict paired text for given images.
-While vision models trained in this manner exhibit superior transferability to generative language models, the high computational cost limits its widespread adoption.
+While generative pretraining can provide superior transferability, the high computational cost limits its widespread adoption.

 Despite the acquired zero-shot capabilities, which can be directly applied to tasks such as zero-shot classification~\citep{deng2009imagenet} and image-text retrieval~\citep{chen2015microsoft,young2014image}, the strong visual representations learned by contrastively trained models often lead to their utilization as image encoders.
 This is often leveraged in vision-language tasks by integrating visual tokens with language tokens, enabling LLMs to process multimodal information~\citep{alayrac2022flamingo,chen2022pali,chen2023pali,li2023blip,beyer2024paligemma,liu2024visual}.
-Following this approach, PaLI-3~\cite{chen2023pali} has demonstrated that vision models trained on large-scale web data outperform those trained on weakly annotated images of a similar scale, which further underscores the importance of the data diversity inherently present in the web corpus.
+Following this approach, PaLI-3~\citep{chen2023pali} has demonstrated that vision models trained on large-scale web data outperform those trained on weakly annotated images of a similar scale, which further underscores the importance of the data diversity inherently present in the web corpus.